What does that mean for advertisers?

 AdEspresso also ran an experiment to see which ads worked best: Facebook lead ads or regular ads with a landing page.

 “When re-targeting website visitors, Lead Ads are more likely to win on mobile, while Landing Pages are more likely to win on Desktop.”

 The better your content offer, the more downloads people make, the better the new leads results.

 10) Set Up Multi-Product Ads for E-Commerce

-- Multi-Product Ads give your customers more options to choose from.
+- Multi-Product Ads give your customers choice.

 - You can show multiple benefits of a single product.